javito350/Longest-Common-Subsequence--LCS--Finder-project/writing/reflection.md

 - **Calculate Algorithm with Order of Magnitude**: This configuration had a minimum execution time of 0.000008 seconds and a maximum execution time of 2.189447 seconds, with an average execution time of 1.094728 seconds across 2 runs.
 The order of magnitude strategy significantly increased the input size, leading to a much longer execution time.

+Summary of Fastest and Slowest Configurations
+Based on the benchmark results:

+Fastest Configuration:
+The dynamic algorithm with integer data using the doubling strategy was the fastest configuration.
+It had a consistent minimum, maximum, and average execution time of 0.000003 seconds across 2 runs.
+This demonstrates the efficiency of the dynamic programming approach for small input sizes and integer data.

+Slowest Configuration:
+The calculate algorithm with character data using the order of magnitude strategy was the slowest configuration.
+It had a maximum execution time of 2.189447 seconds and an average execution time of 1.094728 seconds across 2 runs.
+This highlights the significant overhead introduced by the order of magnitude strategy and the complexity of handling larger input sizes with character data.

 ## Professional Development

 ### Overall, what are the trade-offs associated with using a different algorithmic approaches to finding the longest common subsequence?